-My work on conservation and corruption initially focused on broad trends and the potential impacts of corruption on conservation project effectiveness.
-More recently I have published on the potential impacts of corruption on elephant conservation.
-In 2016, I co-organised a workshop together with Transparency International and WWF as part of the inaugural meeting of the Network for Countering Conservation-related Corruption.
+Dr Smith's work on conservation and corruption initially focused on broad trends and the potential impacts of corruption on conservation project effectiveness.
+More recently, he has published on the potential impacts of corruption on elephant conservation.
+In 2016, Bob co-organised a workshop together with Transparency International and WWF as part of the inaugural meeting of the Network for Countering Conservation-related Corruption.

 Large mammal conservation

-My work in Africa has also focused on large mammal conservation and I am particularly interested in human-wildlife conflict and understanding the spatial and anthropogenic factors that determine conservation success.
+Dr Smith's work in Africa has also focused on large mammal conservation and he is particularly interested in human–wildlife conflict and understanding the spatial and anthropogenic factors that determine conservation success.

 Marketing and conservation

-I am interested in how marketing is used in conservation and the role of flagship species for raising funds and awareness.
-As part of this work I led a project that developed the concept of “Cinderella Species”, which are aesthetically appealing but currently overlooked species that could be used in future flagship species campaigns.back to top
+Dr Smith is interested in how marketing is used in conservation and the role of flagship species for raising funds and awareness.
+As part of this work Bob led a project that developed the concept of ‘Cinderella Species’, which are aesthetically appealing but currently overlooked species that could be used in future flagship species campaigns.

 Current PhD students

 - Gwili Gibbon: Understanding elephant habitat use and impacts in Kenya's montane forests

 - Thirza Loffeld: Professional development in wildlife conservation: identifying gaps and barriers from case studies in developing countries (co-supervisor)